Sachdev-Ye-Kitaev physics from the Hubbard model: A Floquet engineering approach

-\end{widetext} We note that higher-order terms in the effective Hamiltonian would correspond to many-body interactions (beyond two-body interactions).
+We note that higher-order terms in the effective Hamiltonian would correspond to many-body interactions (beyond two-body interactions).
 These are neglected in the present study, which assumes a high frequency regime $\omega\!\gg\!U$.
+We have explicitly verified that in the high-frequency limit the quasienergies obtained from Eq.~\eqref{single_species} indeed reproduce the energy levels of $\Hkdbh$~\cite{spectral_statistics}.

+Furthermore, as we show in Fig.~\ref{heating_fig}(a), we verified that the OTOCS in Eq.~\eqref{otoc} calculated from $\Hkdbh$ coincide with those calculated using the time-dependent Hamiltonian in Eq.~\eqref{single_species} at stroboscopic sampling times, to an excellent degree of accuracy.
+Importantly, in Fig.~\ref{heating_fig}(c) we also present the OTOC evaluated with the time-dependent Hamiltonian over a long timescale, 100 periods of driving at a frequency of $\omega\!=\!20$.
+The OTOC initially decays rapidly, as we have seen previously, and then tends towards a constant asymptotic value.
+That the OTOC behaves almost identically in the effective and full-time dynamics, both at short and longer times, clearly indicates that heating -- generically present in periodically-driven systems~\cite{eckardt2017colloquium} -- does not manifest over the time scales required to probe out-of-equilibrium SYK physics, in the high-frequency regime of our driving scheme.

 {\em Breaking translational symmetry -- } As can be seen in Fig.~\ref{schematic_plot}(b), the distribution of the $Q_{i j k l}$ is far from Gaussian, and also exhibits various gaps.
 We attribute this feature to the translational invariance of the model, which leads to the spatial structures displayed in Eq.~\eqref{onsite}.
 To explore this effect, we now introduce a small defect that explicitly breaks translational symmetry:~following Ref.~\cite{kinetic_driving_2023}, we obtain the $Q$ amplitudes when one of the hoppings in the BH model differs from the others by $\epsilon$.
 We show the result in Fig.~\ref{dists} for $\epsilon\!=\!0.001$.
 We find that this slight breaking of translational invariance is enough to refine the distribution of the $Q$ amplitudes, bringing it into closer alignment with the Gaussian form characteristic of the SYK model.